tommoor/navigate-jquery-plugin/Readme.md

 ### options

-The plugin currently accepts three options,
+The plugin accepts several options,

 * mouse (Boolean) - Whether to allow mouse interaction
 * activeClass (String) - The css class that should be added to the currently selected item
 * keys (Object) - An object mapping key names to keycodes, in the following example the keys are mapped to W,A,S,D instead of the default arrow keys
+* onSelect - A function called when an element is selected either via mouse or keyboard
+* onFocus - A function called when an element receives focus

 __Example 1__